SamKemp/Sams-Quick-Start/index.md

 ## Sam's Quick Start mod for [Factorio](https://factorio.com/)

+My own version of a quick start mod giving you some starting equipment, materials and tech.
-_Imagine a reall awesome mod description here_
+_Imagine a really awesome mod description here_

 When using this mod, you will start the game with the following items